CES diagnosis delayed after discharge from A & E twice

 Her career path was adversely affected, and she had to have adjustments made at work to enable her to continue working.

-How Can MDS Medical Law Help You?
+How Can MDS Help You?

 While no amount of compensation will ever be enough for your or a family member’s suffering, if you or a loved one has been affected by healthcare negligence leaving them or you with cauda equina syndrome, we can help you through the legal process for investigating your concerns against a healthcare professional and your negligence claim if there is one.